AmirAli-Kalbasi/kntu_gui/README.md

 When ``verbose`` is ``True`` these counts are logged using Python's ``logging`` module and displayed in the GUI after selecting the training folder.

+After each training run the confusion matrix is displayed in a modal window.
+The window includes the standard matplotlib toolbar allowing the image to be saved directly from the interface when a graphical backend is available.
+When running without a display, the matrix is written to ``confusion_matrix.png``.

 ## Running

 Install dependencies and start the GUI: